 What challenges do cookies face in the mobile environment?

-On mobile, whether phones or tablets, cookies try to do the same things they do on your desktop or laptop computer.
-However, where on your computer cookies inhabit your browser(s), in mobile they also need to operate in your various native applications (more commonly known as apps).
+On mobile, cookies try to do the same things they do on your desktop or laptop computer.
+Computer cookies inhabit your browser(s), but on mobile, they also need to operate in your various native applications (more commonly known as apps).

 This sets up a distinct challenge for cookies.

-On your computer, whether your operating system is Windows, MacOS, or Linux, and whether you use Safari, Firefox, Internet Explorer, Chrome, or any other browser, your cookies can count on your browser using hypertext markup language, or http.
-This provides a uniform environment, and since most users use the same browser on the same computer most of the time, a cookie can see nearly all your online activities.
+On your computer, whether your operating system is Windows, macOS, or Linux, and whether you use Safari, Firefox, Internet Explorer, Chrome, or any other browser, your cookies can count on your browser using hypertext markup language or HTTP.
+This provides a uniform environment.
+Since most users use the same browser on the same computer most of the time, a cookie can see nearly all your online activities.

-In mobile, not only are there dozens of different types of devices, running different operating systems, with different mobile web browsers, each with its own rules, those browsers play in different “sandboxes” from the native apps on the same device.
+In mobile, not only are there different types of devices running different operating systems with different mobile web browsers that all have their own rules, but those browsers play in different “sandboxes” from the native apps on the same device.
 Further, each of those apps plays in a different sandbox from each other.
-Finally, while you probably only use one computer, you may have a work cell phone, a personal cell phone, a tablet, one or more gaming consoles, and possibly a car-based Internet-connected device.
+Finally, while you probably only use one computer, you may have a work cell phone, a personal cell phone, a tablet, one or more gaming consoles, and possibly a car-based internet-connected device.